It is a misuse of our power to take responsibility for solving problems that belong to others.

 - Provide input on resourcing to address critical bottlenecks

-- Encourage the collaboration between teams and System and Solution Architects/Engineering.
+- Encourage collaboration between teams and System and Solution Architects/Engineering

 - Work with Product and Solution Management, Product Owners, and other stakeholders to help ensure strategy and execution alignment